 BSc (Hons) Environment, Food and Society

-Benefit from our strong relationships with leading food and farming businesses, policy makers from industry,and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food and farming.
+Benefit from our strong relationships with leading food and farming businesses, policy makers from industry, and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food, farming and environmental management.

-This programme will give you the skills to understand the challenges and contribute to the solutions of major global issues.
+This degree will give you the skills to understand the challenges and contribute to the solutions of major global issues.
 You will cover topics such as natural resource management, wildlife conservation, animal welfare, agro-forestry, ecology and community supported agriculture.
-The course has been developed in collaboration with the Soil Association Food for Life programme that aims to ‘make good food the easy choice for everyone’ in schools, nurseries, hospitals and care homes.
+The course has been developed in collaboration with the Soil Association Food for Life programme and is centred around four key themes – People and Food, Food and the Environment, People and the Environment, and Making a Difference.

 The Royal Agricultural University is an endorsing institution under the Home Office’s Start-up visa route.
 The Start-up visa is for graduates who demonstrate high entrepreneurial potential and wish to start a business in the UK for the first time.

 The Start-up visa is administered by the University’s Enterprise and Entrepreneurship Programme and facilitated by School of Business and Entrepreneurship.
 To be endorsed for the Start-up visa by The RAU, you must be an RAU student or graduate, and have taken part in the University’s Enterprise and Entrepreneurship Programme.
 Contact firstname.lastname@example.org for further information.

 Your final project is an opportunity for you to demonstrate your skills and knowledge, to build your CV and support your career goals.
 Working with colleagues, you will select a real world problem to focus on in an area that interests you.
 This could be developing a specialist interest in food production or marketing, conservation, biodiversity, landscape, technology, social enterprise or policy innovation.